+To simultaneously evaluate the contribution of the different sterols to overall variability in settling material and sediments, multivariate analysis (PCA) were performed for major sterols (compounds with < 0.5% abundance were excluded, Fig.5).This model explains 59% of total variability, mainly through principal component 1 (47%), which is loaded in the negative side with fecal coprostanol, coprostanone and epicoprostanol and in the positive side with cholesterol and plant sterols.
+The second component accounts for 12% of data variability and is negatively loaded with ethylcoprostanol and dehydrocholesterol and positively loaded with cholestanol and epicoprosatanol.
+Settling material from BA is clustered on the left side of the PCA, denoting fecal inputs, and is clearly discriminated from N, plotting on the right due to the major contribution of plant sterols to the overall composition.
+The average sterol composition of human feces plots in the center of the BA cluster, further confirming the sewage origin of settling material at this site.
+The sediments segregation was similar to that of settling material, with minor differences reflecting the degradation that takes place at the water-sediment interfase.
+BA sediments are scattered on the right, with most samples gathering near the epicoprostanol and cholestanol vectors, reflecting the degradation of coprostanol and cholesterol respectively.
+N sediments are more homogeneous and plotted on the upper right side of the PCA, close to cholesterol and stigmastanol vectors.

 Sterol ratios

 Many sterol ratios have been routinely used to assess the contribution of different sources of organic matter as well as degradation processes (Jeng and Han, 1994; Takada et al., 1994; Chalaux et al., 1995; Fattore et al., 1996).
-All the ratios evaluated in this work presented highly significant differences between BA and N (t-test; p < 0.0001; Fig. 5).
-In settling material, the high coprostanol/epicoprostanol ratio at BA (0.85 ± 0.15) reflects the relatively fresh sewage inputs discharged, in contrast to the weak and extensively degraded fecal signature at N (0.48 ± 0.15).
-The coprostanol/24-ethylcoprostanol ratio is 2 times higher in BA settling material relative to N (0.86 ± 0.064 vs. 0.35 ± 0.19) indicating that the reduced fecal sterols at N are chiefly from herbivore mammal feces.
-However, the overwhelming abundance of coprostanol at BA may lead to erroneously neglect the non-human fecal pollution at this site.
-At BA, the sitosterol/24-ethylcoprostanol index, used to assess herbivore fecal pollution, was 0.36 ± 0.15, below the threshold of 1.0 proposed as typical for cow feces runoff (Nash et al., 2005).
-Beside cattle, other animal such as pigs and poultry also have high ethylcoprostanol proportions in their feces and could affect this ratio (Leeming et al., 1996), suggesting a small non-human contribution to the overall fecal signal at BA.
-At N, this ratio (0.84 ± 0.17) was above the limit of 4 suggested by Nash et al., (2005) as indicative of non-fecal polluted plant decay inputs, denoting minimum impact of fecal contamination at this site.
-The cholesterol/cholestanol ratio is useful to assess the microbial reduction of stenols to 5α-stanols that typically takes places under anoxic conditions (Reeves, 2005).
-At BA, the relatively low values of this ratio (0.85 ± 0.043) indicate prevailing reductive conditions in the sewage effluent, which favors sterol preservation.
+All the ratios evaluated in this work presented highly significant differences between BA and N (t-test; p < 0.0001; Fig. 6).
+In settling material, the high coprostanol/(coprostanol + epicoprostanol) ratio at BA (0.85 ± 0.15) reflects the relatively fresh sewage inputs discharged, in contrast to the weak and extensively degraded fecal signature at N (0.48 ± 0.15).
+The coprostanol/(coprostanol + ethylcoprostanol) ratio is 2 times higher in BA settling material relative to N (0.86 ± 0.064 vs. 0.35 ± 0.19) indicating that the reduced fecal sterols at N are chiefly from herbivore mammal feces.
+However, despite the overwhelming abundance of coprostanol at BA a small non-human contribution to the overall fecal signal cannot be disregarded.
+At this site, the sitosterol/(sitosterol + ethylcoprostanol) index was 0.36 ± 0.15, in the range of values proposed by Nash et al., (2005) as typical for feces runoff of herbivore with high ethylcoprostanol proportions, such as cattle and pigs.
+At N, this ratio (0.84 ± 0.17) was above the limit suggested as indicative of non-fecal polluted plant decay inputs (Nash et al., 2005), denoting minimum impact of fecal contamination at this site.
+The cholesterol/(cholesterol + cholestanol) ratio is useful to assess the microbial reduction of stenols to 5α-stanols that typically takes places under anoxic conditions (Reeves, 2005).
+At BA, the relatively low values of this ratio (0.85 ± 0.036) indicate prevailing reductive conditions in the sewage effluent, which favors sterol preservation.
 On the contrary, oxic conditions at N favors the sterol degradation over their hydrogenation (Nishimura and Koyama, 1977), resulting in proportionally low amounts of cholestanol (ratio: 0.95 ± 0.043).